plinioleitao/software-requirements/README.md

 - Overview
  - Evaluation
  - Practical work
+  - Teams will choose a domain of interest and define the scope of a software system whose specification will be used as the evaluation.
 - Context
  - What is software requirements?
  - What is software requirements specification?